kittsville/GifSound-2/README.md

 ### Contributing

 Feel free to have a crack at getting this thing working again.
-If you want to take over the project I can give you the domain `gifsound2.com`.
+I stopped renewing the domain `gifsound2.com` so unfortunately I can't give you it.

 ### Contact